freshman2233/IE4476/README.md

 This resource is for learning and communication only.
 It is strictly prohibited for commercial use.
 Please delete it within 24 hours.

+## 4.GitHub Sponsors

+If you like this project, please consider supporting us through GitHub Sponsors!
+Thank you for your support!